jackmcconnell/bnfw/README.txt

 = The email previews aren't showing the contents of the shortcodes! =

 This is by design.
-In order to show the contents, the plugin would have to retrieve information for a specific event and it's hard to tell which one you'd like to use or if there's any information in the database.
+In order to show the contents, the plugin would have to retrieve information for a specific notification and it's hard to tell which one you'd like to use or if there's any information in the database.
 The previews will show your HTML rendering, however.

 = Some of my shortcodes aren't working! =